juxor/afaq/markdown/secH1.md

 undermine the liberatory nature of the revolution.

 Thus the **real** meaning of a workers state is simply that the **party** has the real power, not the workers.
-That is nature of a state.
+That is the nature of a state.
 Marxist rhetoric tends to hide this reality.
 As an example, we can point to Lenin's comments in October, 1921.
 In an essay marking the fourth anniversary of the Bolshevik Revolution, Lenin stated that the Soviet system _"provides the maximum of democracy for the workers and peasants; at the same time, it marks a break with **bourgeois** democracy and the rise of a new, epoch-making type of democracy, namely, proletarian democracy, or the dictatorship of the proletariat."_ [**Collected Works**, vol. 33, p.
 55] Yet Lenin's comments came just a few months after factions within the Communist Party had been banned and after the Kronstadt rebellion and a wave of strikes calling for free